polya20/lilac/docs/datasets/dataset_edit.md

 <video loop muted autoplay controls src="../_static/dataset/company_name_span.mp4"></video>

-### `nest_under`
+### Nested `output_path`

-By default, Lilac will create a top level column to store the output of `map`.
-If we want to nest the output of a map under an existing column, we can use the `nest_under` argument:
+If we want to nest the output of a map under an existing column, we can prefix the `output_path` with the name of the existing column: :

 ```python
 items = [